single-spa/import-map-overrides/README.md

   When you have the show-when-local-storage attribute, the yellow/orange rectangle will only show when the user has set a local storage value of "true" for the key specified.

-  For example, in the below example you must run the follow command in order to see the overrides "trigger" rectangle. localStorage.setItem('overrides-ui', true);
+  For example, in the below example you must run the follow command in order to see the full-ui. localStorage.setItem('overrides-ui', true);
  -->
 <import-map-overrides-full